HITSZ-NRSL/lidar_camera_calibrator/README.md

 4. Repeat steps 2 and 3 until each pair of data is processed.
 Finally, click `calibrate`, and you can see the output of extrinsic parameters in the terminal.
 The calibration result can be evaluated qualitatively through `next pose` and `previous pose`, and the extrinsic parameter can be saved to config.json with `save result`.

+## TODO
+- [ ] to support online data collection visualized by Rviz and online calibration.

 ## License